Olympus OM 600 mm f/6.5

 Zuiko 600 mm with extended lens shade.

-Almost half of the length of the lens barrel is covered by the built-in sliding lens shade, one of the best in photographic industry to avoid direct sunlight from striking the front optical element.
+Almost half of the length of the lens barrel is covered by the built-in sliding lens shade, one of the best in photographic industry for preventing direct sunlight from striking the front optical element.
 Many supertelephoto lenses, even very good ones, are instead handicapped by too short and/or too wide a lens shade.

 Tests